Contents of the article: Properties of a CRM system

 Many CRM systems include instant messaging capabilities.
 Or features for sharing relevant content.
 This supports the exchange between employees, but also customers and partners.

 Is your company already working with specific e-mail clients or automation software?
-Then it often makes sense to integrate them into the CRM system (example for CRM email integration).
+Then it often makes sense to integrate them into the CRM system (Watch the video CRM Outlook Integration).
 You save work steps in the workflow.
 In addition, the data obtained can be used for evaluations within the CRM system.

 Dashboard Features, Reports & Analytics